-The Groove Fund (TGF) supports performing arts in the Department of Theater and Dance.
-The many initiatives and programs in the department provide Amherst students with truly unique on-campus experiences.
-Each year, the The Groove Fund will support a limited number of projects that each fulfill at least one of the following goals:
+The Groove Fund supports enhanced student experiences in the performing arts through the Department of Theater and Dance, to provide Amherst students with unique on-campus experiences, field trips, and state-of-the-art support.
+Each year, the The Groove Fund supports projects that fulfill at least one of the following goals:

-- provide additional resources to enhance student performance projects;
+- provide resources to enhance student performance projects

-- develop unique summer internship programs for Department of Theater and Dance majors; and
+- develop unique summer internship programs for Department of Theater and Dance majors

 How it Works